CNN cited the American Immigration Council's recent report ...

 Fair Procedures in Immigration Court

 For far too long, immigration courts have failed to provide a fair, efficient and effective system of justice for noncitizens in this country.
-Through advocacy and litigation, the LAC has urged the adoption of laws and policies intended to ensure all noncitizens a meaningful opportunity to be heard.
-The LAC also has issued a number of practice advisories regarding immigration court and Board of Immigration Appeals procedures.
+Through advocacy and litigation, the American Immigration Council works to ensure all noncitizens have a meaningful opportunity to be heard.
+The Council also has issued a number of practice advisories regarding immigration court and Board of Immigration Appeals procedures.

 Timeliness of BIA Appeal

 Liadov v.
 Mukasey (8th Cir. amicus brief filed Dec.
 13, 2006) The Council and AILA submitted an amicus brief arguing that the Board has the authority to consider late-filed appeals in unique circumstances and that failure of a guaranteed overnight delivery service to deliver an appeal on time should constitute such a “unique” circumstance.
 In a precedent decision, Liadov v.
 Mukasey, 518 F.3d 1003 (8th Cir.
 2008), the court denied the petition for review.

 The Council regularly submits comments, letters and testimony to administrative agencies and Congress advocating for fairer and more efficient immigration court procedures, including:

 - Comments from the Council and AILA to the Department of Justice/Executive Office for Immigration Review regarding the “Retrospective Regulatory Review” (Nov.
 27, 2012).
 Pertaining to regulations on motions to reopen, stays of removal, bond hearings, telephonic and video hearings, filing and service of documents and decisions, and stipulated removal orders.